-Google I/O is that magical time of year where we get a first glimpse of new Google products.
-This year, Google is giving us a sneak peak at its latest smartphone OS, called Android P. And while we don’t know what the P stands for just yet, we do know all about the new features.
+Google I/O is that magical time of year where we get our first glimpse of new Google products.
+This year, Google is giving us a sneak peek at its latest smartphone OS, called Android P. And while we don’t know what the P stands for just yet, we do know all about the new features.

-Here are all the new features in the new version, and you can read more in our Android P hands on.
+Here are all the new features and announcements related to Android P, and you can read more in our Android P hands on.